vaibhavrikhy/Fraud-detection/README.md

      ↓
 Evaluation & Comparison

+🛠️ Tech Stack
+Category	Tools
+Language	Python
+Platform	Google Colab
+ML	Scikit-learn
+Data	Pandas, NumPy
+Visualization	Matplotlib, Seaborn
-📈 Model Evaluation
+📊 Evaluation Metrics

-Instead of focusing only on accuracy, this project emphasizes:

-Recall → Catching as much fraud as possible
+Rather than relying solely on accuracy, the project emphasizes metrics relevant to fraud detection:

-Precision → Reducing false alarms
+Precision – reducing false positives

-F1-Score → Balanced performance
+Recall – catching fraudulent transactions

+F1-Score – balance between precision and recall

-Confusion Matrix → Clear error analysis
+Confusion Matrix – detailed error analysis

-This mirrors how fraud detection is evaluated in industry.
+This mirrors industry evaluation practices for fraud systems.

 🚀 How to Run

 Open the notebook in Google Colab

-Click Runtime → Run all
+Run all cells sequentially

-Sit back and explore the results
+Review outputs, plots, and evaluation metrics

-🟢 No local setup
+✔️ No local setup
-🟢 No dependency headaches
+✔️ No environment configuration
-🟢 Fully reproducible
+✔️ Fully reproducible

 🤝 Collaboration

-This repository is collaborated and forked from a partner’s project and collaboratively enhanced.
+This repository is forked from a partner’s project and enhanced collaboratively.

 My Contributions

-🔍 Model experimentation & tuning
+🔍 Model experimentation and comparison

-📊 Evaluation strategy and analysis
+📊 Evaluation strategy and metric analysis

-🧹 Code cleanup and structuring
+🧹 Code structuring and cleanup

-📝 Documentation improvements
+📝 Documentation and readability improvements

+📈 Results Summary

+Models learned meaningful fraud-related patterns despite imbalance

+Clear trade-offs observed between precision and recall

+Demonstrates importance of preprocessing and evaluation strategy over raw accuracy

+Detailed results and plots are available inside the notebook.

-🌱 Future Enhancements
+🌱 Future Improvements

-🔮 Ensemble & boosting methods
+🔮 Ensemble-based approaches

-🧠 Deep learning-based fraud detection
+🧠 Deep learning models for fraud detection

-⚡ Streaming / real-time fraud detection
+⚡ Real-time / streaming transaction analysis

 🧩 Model explainability (SHAP, LIME)

 ⚠️ Disclaimer

-This project is for academic and educational purposes only.
+This project is intended for academic and educational purposes only and is not production-ready.

-It is not intended for production or real-world financial deployment.
+⭐ Acknowledgments

+Project partner for initial collaboration

+Scikit-learn and open-source ML community

+Academic references on fraud detection systems